Scheduling Games with Machine-Dependent Priority Lists: Introduction

-The standard measure for the efficiency of Nash equilibria is the price of anarchy \cite{Koutsoupias:1999:WE:1764891.1764944}.
-This measure has been widely studied for different measures of efficiency.
-Most attention has been addressed on minimizing the makespan.
-Czumaj and V\"ocking~\cite{czumaj2007tight} gave tight bounds for related machines that grow as the number of machines grows, whereas Awerbuch et al.~\cite{awerbuch2006tradeoffs} and Gairing et al.~\cite{gairing2010computing} provided tight bounds for restricted machine settings.
-An alternative measure of efficiency is utilitarian social welfare, that is, the sum of weighted completion times.
-Correa and Queyranne~\cite{correa2012efficiency} proved a tight upper bound of 4 for restricted related machines with priority lists derived from Smith's rule.
-Cole et al.~\cite{cole2015decentralized} generalized the bound of 4 to unrelated machines with Smith's rule.
+For the sum of weighted completion times, Correa and Queyranne~\cite{correa2012efficiency} proved a tight upper bound of 4 for restricted related machines with priority lists derived from Smith's rule.
+Cole et al.~\cite{cole2015decentralized} generalized the bound of 4 to unrelated machines with Smith's rule and proposed better scheduling policies.
 Hoeksma and Uetz~\cite{hoeksma2019price} gave a tighter bound for the more restricted setting in which jobs have unit weights and machines are related.

-Christodoulou et al.~\cite{christodoulou2004coordination} introduced the idea of using coordination mechanisms, i.e., local functions that specify the costs of the jobs as a function of the vector of weights, to improve the performance of these games.
-Immorlica et al.~\cite{immorlica2009coordination} studied coordination mechanisms based on shortest and longest processing times first.
-Kollias~\cite{kollias2013nonpreemptive} considered non-preemptive coordination mechanism and shows that preemption is necessary to improve lower bounds on the price of anarchy lower bounds.
-In fact, Caragiannis et al.~\cite{caragiannis2017coordination} proposed a framework that uses price of anarchy results of Nash equilibria in scheduling games to come up with combinatorial approximation algorithms for the centralized problem.
+Caragiannis et al.~\cite{caragiannis2017coordination} proposed a framework that uses price of anarchy results of Nash equilibria in scheduling games to come up with combinatorial approximation algorithms for the centralized problem.

-\textbf{Congestion games.} Rosenthal~\cite{Rosenthal} proved that congestion games are potential games and thus have a pure Nash equilibrium.
-Awerbuch et al.~\cite{awerbuch2013price} and Christodoulou and Koutsoupias \cite{christodoulou2005price} proved a tight bound of $5/2$ for affine congestion games, and 2.618 for weighted affine congestion games.
-Fotakis et al.~\cite{fotakis2005selfish} showed that weighted congestion games need not have a pure Nash equilibrium, unless we restrict cost functions to be linear.
-Ackermann et al.~\cite{ackermann2009pure} proved that as long as strategy spaces are restricted to be matroidal, then a Nash equilibrium always exists.